Music (MUS)

 Corequisite(s): ( MUS224 )

-A study of music that includes the extended diatonic and chromatic harmonies indicatve of the Late Baroque, Classical and early Romantic Periods.
-Included in this study is the writing of four-part SATB part writing, analysis of form, melody and harmony including the use of secondary dominants, modulation, neapolitan harmonies and mode mixture.
+A study of music that includes the extended diatonic and chromatic harmonies indicative of the Late Baroque, Classical, and early Romantic Periods.
+Included in this study is the writing of four-part SATB writing, analysis of form, melody, and harmony, including the use of secondary dominants, modulation, Neapolitan harmonies, and mode mixture.
 Larger forms such as Rondo and Sonata Allegro will also be introduced.

 This course may be taken 1 time for credit.